 We need to look at how economics, as portrayed in political discourse by way of simple narratives (i), is a fairy tale much like religion is.
-To be fair, the field of economics is a science (ii) – assumptions are stated and predictions are made – but once ideas become repackaged as absolutes for use as rhetoric, as the “invisible hand” (v), then we must put it in its place, right next to religion.
+To be fair, the field of economics is a science (ii) – assumptions are stated and predictions are made – but once ideas become repackaged as absolutes for use as rhetoric, as the “invisible hand” (v), then we must put them in their place, right next to religion.

 Admittedly there is an aesthetic to economics – in its coherence and logic – and I get why many economists are attracted to it.
-But after looking at how deductive and assumption-laden neoclassical economics is, even when presented formally, it is indeed a miracle that homo economicus (iii) survives at all.
+But after looking at how deductive and assumption-laden neoclassical economics is, especially when presented formally, it is indeed a miracle that homo economicus (iii) survives at all.
 Here, we will look at how its axioms create the rational man.

 Types of Reasoning